 How can automation shorten your time-to-hire?
 We’ll walk you through 9 examples that can help paint the picture.
 But before we do, let’s align on what we mean by recruiting automation.

 Learn about the specific recruitment processes that can be automated and the benefits that come from streamlining them.

 Recruiting automation is the use of automation to streamline recruitment processes end-to-end.
 It involves a platform that can “listen” for pre-defined business events, or triggers, that—when met—leads it to deliver real-time business outcomes, or actions.

 These outcomes include anything from sharing a new job posting in a business communications platform (e.g. Slack) to scheduling a meeting with interviewers once they’ve finished speaking with a candidate to generating an offer letter once a candidate gets chosen.

-9 ways to automate your recruitment process
+How to automate recruitment

 With this definition in mind, let’s review a few recruitment automations you can put into place:

-1. Increase referrals by instantly sharing job postings with employees
+1. Instantly share job postings with employees

 Your team can often provide the best job candidates—as research proves.
 The problem is, they don’t know which positions you’re looking to fill.

 You can inform them in real time and in a way that’s visible by using the following recruitment process automation: